BubbatheVTOG/2013-Pixel-ArchLinux/README.md

 ~~~~

 ## Result
 This is the results of optimizing the Pixel.
-As you can see I get about an hour or more from the battery than ChromeOS does.
+As you can see I get about an hour more from the battery than ChromeOS does.
 <a href="http://imgur.com/CzhMoai"><img src="http://i.imgur.com/CzhMoai.png" title="Pixel Battery Life" /></a>